-The problem with some of the NET Cancer survey statistics is that the reach is nearly always drawn from a limited audience and therefore the data can be skewed, particularly when the target collection is in the main from patient forums or groups where the ratio of problematic diagnoses is high.
-Offering these patients a ‘platform’ disguised as a survey is like ‘situating the appreciation’.
-On certain forums, it can be like pushing at an open door.
-This is why I currently have little faith in NET patient surveys.
-It’s a difficult area but we need a new model for capturing the whole spectrum of patient opinion.
-One positive statement from the recent SEER database study mentioned above…… the increase in incidence is partly due to earlier diagnosis.
-Clearly there’s more work to be done but it helps to dispel the myth that every NET patient was misdiagnosed for years.
-In most of these cases, no medical corroboration is done, i.e. if a patient says they were misdiagosed, that doesn’t mean that’s an accurate statement from a medical perspective.
-I have it on good authority that some people who were diagnosed with IBS actually did have IBS, but it was masking the NET, the same is probably true for other symptoms/conditions.
-PCP/GP guidelines for diagnosing IBS clearly need updating.
-Sure, some people will be misdiagnosed and that is no different to many difficult to diagnose conditions.
-But to suggest this is the most common outcome is way off beam.
-There are thousands of incidental diagnoses of NETs when checking for other issues – these don’t make good headlines though.

-Luck plays a part, so does patient intransigence.

-[Now reads] The problem with some of the NEN Cancer survey statistics is that the reach is nearly always drawn from a limited audience and therefore the data can be skewed, particularly when the target collection is mainly from patient forums or groups where the ratio of problematic diagnoses is high.
+The problem with some of the NEN Cancer survey statistics is that the reach is nearly always drawn from a limited audience and therefore the data can be skewed, particularly when the target collection is mainly from patient forums or groups where the ratio of problematic diagnoses is high.
 Offering these patients a ‘platform’ disguised as a survey is like ‘situating the appreciation’.
 This is why I currently have little faith in NEN patient surveys.
 It’s a difficult area but we need a new model for capturing the whole spectrum of patient experience.
 One positive statement from the recent SEER database study mentioned above…… the increase in incidence is partly due to earlier diagnosis.
 Clearly there’s more work to be done but it helps to dispel the myth that every NET patient was misdiagnosed for years.
 In most of these cases, no medical corroboration is done, i.e. if a patient says they were misdiagnosed, that doesn’t mean that’s an accurate statement from a medical perspective and it shouldn’t be making it into advocate organisation statistics unfiltered.
 Every one of these claims needs to be corroborated with each doctor who was seen for related symptoms.

 Luck plays a part, so does patient intransigence.